westofpluto/cannabis-supply-chain/README.md

 - Truffle 0.5
 - Metamask
 - An account on Infura and a created Infura project
-- Note: I did not use IPFS in this project
+- Note: I did NOT use IPFS in this project

 # Installation and Setup